campanam/vcf2aln/README.md

 `--pipe`: Read data from an uncompressed VCF stream rather than a file.
 `-o, --outprefix [VALUE]`: Output FASTA alignment prefix.
 `-I, --includeref`: Include reference sequence in final alignment.
-`--inferref`: Inference the reference sequence (in lower-case) when base is missing.
+`--inferref`: Infer the reference sequence (in lower-case) when base is missing.
 `-z, --gzip`: Gzip output alignments.
 `-c, --concatenate`: Concatenate markers into single alignment (e.g. concatenate multiple separate chromosomes/contigs).
 `--partition`: Output partition table for concatenated alignments.
 Coordinates correspond to beginning and ending of aligned bases from a single contig.